ietf-wg-cellar/flac-specification/flac.md

 All samples encoded to and decoded from the FLAC format MUST be in a signed representation.

 There are several ways to convert unsigned sample representations to signed sample representations, but the coding methods provided by the FLAC format work best on audio signals of which the numerical values of the samples are centered around zero, i.e., have no DC offset.
 In most unsigned audio formats, signals are centered around halfway the range of the unsigned integer type used.
-If that is the case, all sample representations SHOULD be converted by first copying the number to a signed integer with sufficient range and then subtracting half of the range of the unsigned integer type, which should result in a signal with samples centered around 0.
+If that is the case, converting sample representations by first copying the number to a signed integer with sufficient range and then subtracting half of the range of the unsigned integer type, results in a signal with samples centered around 0.

 Unary coding in a FLAC bitstream is done with zero bits terminated with a one bit, e.g., the number 5 is coded unary as 0b000001.
 This prevents the frame sync code from appearing in unary coded numbers.